 - Certified Lymphedema Therapist

 “I came here to be part of a model of care that is patient-centered and integrative,” says Benita Stevens, Occupational Therapist at Cancer Treatment Centers of America® (CTCA).
-Stevens is a lead therapist in oncology rehabilitation at CTCA at Eastern Regional Medical Center.
+Stevens is a lead therapist in oncology rehabilitation at CTCA® in Philadelphia.